 When you picture a technology professional, you may think of an IT pro sitting alone in a dark room with lots of cords, devices and screens.
 Are you surprised to know that is so far from the truth?
 IT professionals need to be very personable and easy to talk to.
 This is because they are required to interact with others all day long.
-Whether it be helping someone install more RAM on their laptop, setting up another colleague’s work-issued cellphone or orienting a new hire on how to use the internal systems – there is so much more to being an IT pro than technology.
-Project management skills and soft skills are equally important and vital to a successful technology career.
+Whether it be helping someone install more RAM on their laptop, setting up another colleague’s work-issued cell phone or orienting a new hire on how to use the internal systems – there is so much more to being an IT pro than technology.
+Project management skills and professional skills are equally important and vital to a successful technology career.

 Project Management Skills

 Project management is an essential skill to a career in IT.
 You may think, sure, I’m organized!
 But there is much more to project management than organization.
 Having the following sub-skills of project management will make you a more well-rounded IT pro.

 IT teams are often brought in to discuss new initiatives throughout the organization.
 Since technology drives so many decisions and makes practices more efficient, teams like marketing, finance and human resources are implementing new technologies more often, and IT pros help lead those types of projects.
 As a leader, you must have good decision-making capabilities, be able to motivate others and be accountable.